Lead · Intermediate

 The Box, Going Up

-The A minor pentatonic box — the one shape every rock and blues solo is built from.
-Climb it low string to high.
-It already sounds like lead guitar.
+The A minor pentatonic box — the shape every rock solo is built from.
+Climb it.

 Up and Back